tuobangli/SM/README.md

-ended by laws, already wrote all the basic thoughts, waiting for reply.
+ended by laws, already wrote all the basic thoughts, adding more details.

 3